ShishirPatil/gorilla/berkeley-function-call-leaderboard/README.md

     conda activate BFCL
     pip install -r requirements.txt
 ```
+To run Mistral Models function calling, you need to have `mistralai >= 0.1.3`.

-and also provide your API keys in your environment variables.
+Also provide your API keys in your environment variables.

 ```bash
     export OPENAI_API_KEY=sk-XXXXXX